Prospect B2B: Why is it difficult?

 Ultimately, rigid arguments are no longer appropriate.
 It is the salesperson's ability to adapt his speech to the phase of the funnel in which the prospect finds himself that makes the difference.

-Depending on the choice of prospecting method, the salesperson will be able to use marketing materials (web content, print documents, catalogs, etc.) to get their messages across.
+Depending on the choice of the prospecting method, B2B the salesperson can use marketing media (web content, print documents, catalogs, etc.) to send your messages.

 #5.
-The prospecting plan must allow you to choose your prospecting means
+The B2B prospecting plan should make it possible to choose your prospecting means

-There is no shortage of prospecting methods and means.
-We will deal with them in detail in the following paragraphs.
+There is no shortage of methods and means of prospecting.
+We will also deal with them in detail in the following paragraphs.

-But, for now, the question that interests us is: how to choose the prospecting tools that will guarantee the best results.
+But, for the time being, the question that interests us is: how to choose the B2B prospecting tools that will guarantee the best results.

 Today, two main prospecting methods coexist.